-The number of lecture hours and lab hours are noted next to the titles of courses which have labs (lecture hourslab hours).
+The number of lecture hours and lab hours are noted next to the titles of courses which have labs (lecture hours-lab hours).

-CHEM1310 Introduction to Chemistry 3 s.h.
+CHEM1330 Introduction to General, Organic, and Biochemistry 3 s.h.

-An introduction to the principles and theories of inorganic chemistry, including a study of atomic structure, chemical bonding, states of matter, gas laws, solutions, chemical reactions, stoichiometry, nuclear chemistry, and acids and bases.
-Intended for students desiring a general education in chemistry, and those majoring in allied health fields.
-Will not count for credit in the Chemistry major or minor.
-Prerequisite: MATH1280 or one year of high school algebra.
-Goal 2a, 4ab, 4c1 (Goal 2A Catalog 0809+)
+An introduction to the principles of inorganic, organic and biochemistry, including a study of atoms, chemical bonding, types of chemical reactions (focusing on ones in the cell), solution chemistry, introduction of biological molecules (proteins, lipids, carbohydrates and nucleic acids).
+This course is intended for students desiring a general education in chemistry, those majoring in nursing or allied health fields and those that need it to fulfill the chemistry requirement for fundamentals of cell biology and genetics course.
+Course will not count for credit in the Chemistry and/or Biology majors or minors.
+Prerequisite: MATH1280 or one year of high school algebra (C or better strongly recommended).
+Goal 1A